 Rag rugs are woven in historical patterns using cotton fabric.
 They are finished with a bound hem or twisted fringe.

 I also weave towels, table runners and placemats and small blankets or throws.

 All of my handwoven items are utilitarian in nature and are useful and functional.

 My work involves the strategic use of fiber and color as well as meticulous attention to historical details and technique.

-I have been weaving for over 30 years and enjoy doing weaving demonstrations at local fairs and Colonial era re-enactments.
+I have been weaving for over 30 years and enjoy doing weaving demos at fairs and historical re-enactments.

-In addition to handwoven products, Delectable Hills Farm is home to a herd of registered Toggenburg Dairy Goats.
+Delectable Hills Farm is home to our herd of registered Toggenburg Dairy Goats.

 Our Goat Milk Soaps are handmade from their goat's milk, natural oils and essential oils.

 Juried Member of The Southern Highland Crafts Guild